CIRCLE CITY VILLAGE

 PO Box 30382, Indianapolis, IN 46230

-• speaker slots at groundbreaking and ribbon-cutting ceremonies
+• speaker slots at ribbon-cutting / move-in ceremony

 • social media featured posts